 Drugs for Rheumatoid Arthritis

-Over-the-counter NSAIDs include ibuprofen (Advil or Motrin) and naproxen sodium (Aleve).
-Most people with RA require a prescription NSAID as they offer a higher dose with longer lasting results and require fewer doses throughout the day.
+Over-the-counter NSAIDs include ibuprofen and naproxen.
+Most people with RA need a prescription NSAID as they offer a higher dose with longer-lasting results and require fewer doses throughout the day.

 You and your doctor can weigh the benefits of NSAIDs against the potential risks.
 You may have to try a few different ones to find the one that’s right for you.

 “DMARDs” stands for disease-modifying antirheumatic drugs.
 They help slow or stop RA from getting worse.

 Doctors usually first prescribe methotrexate to treat rheumatoid arthritis.
 If that alone doesn’t calm the inflammation, doctors may try or add a different type of DMARD.
 Other DMARDs include hydroxychloroquine (Plaquenil), leflunomide (Arava) and sulfasalazine (Azulfidine).

 In rheumatoid arthritis, an overactive immune system targets joints and other areas of the body.
 DMARDs curb the immune system, but they aren’t selective in their targets.
 They can lead to infection and a wide variety of other side effects.

 DMARDs, particularly methotrexate, have made dramatic improvements in severe rheumatoid arthritis and can help save your joints.